gldong/duplex-indel/README.md

-# duplex-indel
+# Duplex-Indel

-Duplex-indel is a pipeline for somatic insertions and deletions (indel) calling from Tn5 transposase-based duplex sequencing data.
+Duplex-Indel is a pipeline for somatic insertions and deletions (indel) calling from Tn5 transposase-based duplex sequencing data.
 It is inspired by and expands on the core methods for SNV calling in META-CS, [pre-pe](https://github.com/lh3/pre-pe/) and [lianti](https://github.com/lh3/lianti/).
 We thank Dr. Heng Li and other contributors to those repositories.
-Given the single-molecule resolution of duplex sequencing, duplex-indel can accomodate both single-cell and pooled-cell input, and is applicable to polyploid tissues.
+Given the single-molecule resolution of duplex sequencing, Duplex-Indel can accomodate both single-cell and pooled-cell input, and is applicable to polyploid tissues.

 ## Getting started

-Duplex-indel performs somatic indel calling by filtering out germline variants using matched bulk.
+Duplex-Indel performs somatic indel calling by filtering out germline variants using matched bulk.
 Before running the pipeline, please make sure you have the following input data:

 - `FASTQ` files of duplex sequencing reads (with strand barcodes in the reads)
 - `BAM` file of matched bulk WGS data